MIT-LCP/mimic-code/buildmimic/apache-drill/README.md

 ## Notes

-* NOTEEVENTS cannot be loaded since for now, string cannot contains newlines (!!)
+* NOTEEVENTS cannot be loaded for now, since string cannot contains newlines (!!) (workaround = remove all \n from notes)
 * PRESCRIPTIONS cannot be loaded.
 For unknown reason, probably my bad.
 * Example of query: SELECT * FROM dfs.mimiciii.`CHARTEVENTS` LIMIT 10;